lambdamikel/Busch-2090/README.md

 Unlike the origin Busch Microtronic, this version uses blinking of LED digits to indicate cursor position.
 CCE key works a bit differently.
-Other than that, typical operation sequences such as "HALT-NEXT-00-RUN" and "HALT-NEXT-00-<ENTER OP CODE 1>-NEXT-<ENTER OP CODE 2>-NEXT- ... etc." will work comfortably.
+Other than that, typical operation sequences such as "HALT-NEXT-00-RUN" and "HALT-NEXT-00-F10-NEXT-510-NEXT-C00-NEXT etc." will work comfortably.
 Programs can also be storred in the Arduino sketch, see MAX_PROGRAMS, programs[] and startAddresses[].
 First string in programs array corresponds to PGM 7, second string to PGM 8, etc.

 Demo programs: